 - Heavy bodies may need more support

 Even at full price the Siena Memory Foam is now one of the cheapest mattresses in a box from a leading sleep specialist.
 While the RRP for a queen size is $699, it’s been on sale for $499 each month since its release in early March 2022.
 This undercuts the cost of other affordable models such as the Tuft & Needle Original ($760 for a queen at T&N), though it’s still more expensive than the likes of The Allswell Mattress ($449 for a queen at Allswell Home).
+It's worth checking our Siena Sleep promo codes for ways to lower the cost.

 Type: Memory Foam